Apillon/apillon-services/docs/deployment.md

   Currently build for production is started manually, other environments are deployed automatically on push to specific branch.

+### Environment variables

+Variables are loaded from S3 on build time.
+See `./bin/deploy/aws-build.sh`.
+Before build there should be updated version of variables on S3.

+Majority of variables and secrets for cloud environments are also stored in AWS Secret manager.

 ### Build scripts and configuration files

 | Path                                 | Description                                                       |